sreevarshakovuru/sreevarshakovuru/README.md

 ---

 ## 🚀 Projects & Contributions
-**Check out my repositories for more about my projects in Data Analytics, Web Development, Cloud Computing, and more!**
+**Check out my repositories for more about my projects in Data Analytics, Web Development, and more!**

 ---